 A slightly larger incision is made below the bellybutton to remove the donor kidney.

-In open nephrectomy, a 5- to 7-inch (13-to18-centimeter) incision is made on the side of the chest and upper abdomen and a retractor is often used to spread the ribs to access the donor's kidney.
+In open nephrectomy, a 5- to 7-inch (13- to 18-centimeter) incision is made on the side of the chest and upper abdomen.
+A surgical instrument called a retractor is often used to spread the ribs to access the donor's kidney.

 After the procedure